tarquin-the-brave/not-a-v-word-cookbook/src/fantastic-ingredients.md

 the sharp edges.
 I've now always got some celery knocking around in my fridge.
 A staple.

-TODO: Test tip about limp celery in water.

 ## Silken Tofu

 "Tofu is horrible".
 I'm with you on that for plain old regular tofu you get.